We now accept used cooking oil at our recycling center. See Recycling Drop off at Lancaster webpage for details.

 According to Bruce Katz, the City’s Utility Services Manager: “Many people still don’t realize the harmful effects of pouring fats, oils and greases down the sink.
 They solidify quickly when they hit the cool walls of the sewer and stick to the side.
 Over time this builds up preventing the normal flow of wastewater and debris from passing through.
 With no way through, the wastewater backs up in the system, coming out of drains and sewers and potentially your home.
 No one wants to suffer the consequences of raw sewage flooding their yards, driveways or worst still, inside their homes.”

-The City of Lancaster spends approximately $1.8 million a year preventing sewer blockages and responding to sanitary sewer overflows – 90% of these are caused by FOG.
-So we want to remind Lancaster residents not to put FOG down the drain.
+The City of Lancaster would like to encourage residents not to put FOG down the drain.
 Instead, follow these simple tips: